SiniCode/keysmith/README.md

 ## Instructions for Use

-Before running the app the first time, install the necessary dependencies with this command:
+Before running the app for the first time, install the necessary dependencies with this command:

 ```bash
 poetry install